 Social Media Grant

 In 2011, I wrote a proposal for the state of Minnesota to request federal funds to investigate using social media in workforce development.
 We were awarded the grant and proceeded to run several statewide surveys of social media usage, create more than 14 hours of social media training and YouTube videos, and produce the Minnesota Talent Network.
-MTN is LinkedIn on steroids, where all the state’s employers, economic developers, workforce personnel, and industry associations can create a storefront to engage with prospective talent and increase the bandwidth of the conversation, moving beyond the job req/resume paradigm.
-Features include real-time video interviewing, online questionnaires, friending, commenting, blogging, integrated email marketing and more.
-Featuring all the jobs on MinnesotaWorks.net, the state job bank which I also manage, MTN enables job seekers to show their expertise and employers to discover skills that might not appear in a seeker’s resume.
+MTN was LinkedIn on steroids, where all the state’s employers, economic developers, workforce personnel, and industry associations could create a storefront to engage with prospective talent and increase the bandwidth of the conversation, moving beyond the job req/resume paradigm.
+Features included real-time video interviewing, online questionnaires, friending, commenting, blogging, integrated email marketing and more.
+Featuring all the jobs on MinnesotaWorks.net, the state job bank which I also managed at the time, MTN enabled job seekers to show their expertise and employers to discover skills that might not appear in a seeker’s resume.

 Demand-Driven Labor Marketplace Grant

-In 2015, I wrote a proposal that resulted in Minnesota being one of six states to be awarded a four-year $6M Workforce Innovation Fund grant.
-The proposal was to build a Demand-Driven Labor Marketplace that would get information from employers about their forecast need for workers, and distribute that information confidentially to workforce personnel who could then find people who were ready-to-work or ready-to-train to fill the employer’s need.
-This grant would turn MTN into a collaboration platform for all those invested in Minnesota’s prosperity to communicate their resources and their needs.
+In 2015, I wrote a proposal that made Minnesota one of six states awarded a four-year $6M Workforce Innovation Fund federal grant.
+The proposal was for building a Demand-Driven Labor Marketplace that would get information from employers about their forecasted need for workers and distribute that information confidentially to workforce personnel who could then find people who were ready-to-work or ready-to-train to fill the employer’s need.
+This grant was to turn MTN into a collaboration platform for all those invested in Minnesota’s prosperity to communicate their resources and their needs.